ahmadzakirhanif08/sanber_tokoGolang/readme.md

-# Mini E-Commerce REST API (Golang Bootcamp Final Project) 🛒
+# Mini E-Commerce REST API (Golang Bootcamp Final Project Sanbercode Batch 70) 🛒

+# **At this moment, Swagger is not functional, under construction, please consider read this docs for API Docs**

 This project implements a simple E-Commerce backend system as a **RESTful API** built using **Go (Golang)**, the **Gin** framework, and **GORM** with a **PostgreSQL** database.
 This project fulfills all final project requirements, including the implementation of a relational database schema (minimum 4 tables) and **Role-Based Access Control (RBAC)** via JWT.